anionic/jpl-nav/docs/TutorialMultithreaded.md

 Importantly, in the second case, when thread `B` tries to fetch the next solution, it will continue where thread `A` left, because the query remained open.
 That is, if thread `A` fetched the first 5 solutions and then died completely (the thread), then thread `B` will start from solution 6 onwards.
 Again, if thread `B` tries to fetch a solution while thread `A`  is still active with the query opened and an engine attached, segmentation fault will occur: the query is active in a Prolog engine, and that engine is already  attached to thread `A`.

-## More Information & Acknowledgments
+## More information & acknowledgments

 Much of the information reported here was obtained from @anionic and @JanWielemaker!